 We asked top planners, caterers, bakers, florists, and bloggers to share their best-kept secrets on how to get your vendors to come down big time on their prices.
 Plus, we got real Brides readers to weigh in on the most genius ways they saved money.
 Even if you've never haggled at a flea market in your life and supermarket coupons look like they're penned in a foreign language, you can nail these budget hacks without thinking twice.

 Think Customizable, Not Custom

 Instead of ordering completely custom invitations, order a DIY printable from a site like Wedding Chicks.
 You're able to customize certain aspects of the invite while still keeping costs low.

 Have guests RSVP on your wedding website or app instead of on a reply card.
 You'll save tons on paper and postage, and you're more likely to get responses from the majority of your guests.

 Be sure to include your phone number or home address for elderly guests who may not be as tech-savvy.

 Splurging on a custom invitation suite?
 Then skip the matching RSVP cards and order fun postcards that represent your wedding style from an affordable site like Zazzle.

 Select Trifold Invites

-Invest in a florist for the most-photographed flowers (your bouquet, the head-table arrangements), and DIY the rest.
+Invest in a florist for the most-photographed flowers (like your bouquet and the head-table arrangements) and DIY the rest.
 Consider taking a class or lesson on floral arrangements and practice your centerpieces in advance.
-Make sure to pick a display that won't be too time consuming and enlist family or friends to help.
+Make sure to pick a display that won't be too time-consuming and enlist family or friends to help.